-Should you wish to view the frequently asked questions and answers in full please follow this link :- https://rshp.scot/faq/
+Should you wish to view the frequently asked questions and answers in full please follow this link : https://rshp.scot/fag/

-When your child is in an early learning centre, nursery or in P1 at school we say that they are learning at Early Level.
+When your child is in an early learning centre, nursery or in P1 at school we say that they are lear Early Level.
 For some children learning at this Level can be later.
-Part of every child's learning is about families and friendships, that every child is unique and special, their bodies, feelings and making choices and looking after living things.
-This is part of our Health and Wellbeing learning called Relationships, Sexual Health and Parenthood education.
+Part of every child's learning is a families and friendships, that every child is unique and special, their bodies, feelings and makin choices and looking after living things.
+This is part of our Health and Wellbeing learning called Relationships, Sexual Health and Parenthood education (RSHP).